 17. Sacrificing Function for Form

 You’ll want to create a space that flows well and maintains quality over years of use.
 Design your newly renovated home so that it aligns with your lifestyle, and place entrances, windows, outlets, and more so that they’re conveniently located and accessible.
+This is especially important in larger layouts or open floor plans, where each area needs to work together.

 18. Focusing on Appearance